-- 7. The Superintendent shall notify the student's parent(s) or the adult student of the official School Board final action by certified mail with reasonable speed and include a copy of the School Board's final order.
+- c.
+An informal proceeding shall be held before the School Board on the date proposed in the notice of right of informal proceeding when a timely request for an informal proceeding is filed.
+At the informal proceeding before the School Board, the student's parent(s)/guardian(s), the adult student, or the student/parent(s)/guardian(s)'s legal counsel or representative may present written or oral evidence in opposition to the Superintendent's recommendation for expulsion.
+The School Board shall consider oral testimony or written statements submitted by the parties and render a final order in the same manner as in formal hearings of disputed fact. - 7.
+The Superintendent shall notify the student's parent(s) or the adult student of the official School Board final action by certified mail with reasonable speed and include a copy of the School Board's final order.
 The notice shall inform the student's parent(s) or the adult student of his / her right to appeal the School Board's final order to the District Court of Appeal. - 8.
 Other provisions for dismissal proceedings shall include the following: - a.
 The School Board may establish a set hearing time for routine consideration of matters of expulsion.

 - b.
 Any student who commits an act on school grounds or on a school bus which results in suspension during the last week of school shall be suspended for the remaining number of days of the suspension period when school opens the following year. - c.
-Any student who is suspended for the fourth (4th) time in a school year may be referred to the Superintendent for possible expulsion.
-After a student receives the third (3rd) suspension, the principal shall notify the parent(s) by telephone, conference, or by certified letter and explain the next suspension may result in a recommendation for dismissal.
+Any student who is suspended for the fourth $(4^{\text{th}})$ time in a school year may be referred to the Superintendent for possible expulsion.
+After a student receives the third $(3^{\text{rd}})$ suspension, the principal shall notify the parent(s) by telephone, conference, or by certified letter and explain the next suspension may result in a recommendation for dismissal.
 In all cases, telephone conferences shall be documented in writing. - 9.
-A student who is expelled from the District by School Board action shall not be afforded a rehearing before the School Board / Hearing Officer unless prior evidence is proven to be false or new evidence is substantiated that was omitted from the original hearing.
+A student who is expelled from the District by School Board action shall not be afforded a rehearing before the School Board unless prior evidence is proven to be false or new evidence is substantiated that was omitted from the original hearing.
 A request for rehearing shall be made by the parent(s) to the Superintendent or designee.
-The Superintendent's office shall determine whether the expulsion shall be reheard by the School Board / Hearing Officer. - B. The Superintendent may recommend to the School Board expulsion of a student who is found guilty of a felony.
+The Superintendent's office shall determine whether the expulsion shall be reheard by the School Board. - B. The Superintendent may recommend to the School Board expulsion of a student who is found guilty of a felony.
 Provided, however, any student subject to discipline or expulsion for the unlawful possession or use of any substance controlled under chapter 893, Florida Statutes, shall be entitled to a waiver of the discipline or expulsion if he / she divulges information leading to the arrest and conviction of the person who supplied such controlled substance or if he/she voluntarily discloses the unlawful possession of such controlled substance prior to arrest.